How to Manage Most Used Apps on Windows 11 Start Menu

 Enterprise Configuration: Group Policy

-IT admins can manage the Most Used Apps list for multiple Windows 11 computers using the Group Policy Editor to set system-wide rules.
+IT administrators can manage the Most Used Apps list across many Windows 11 computers using the Group Policy Editor.
+This tool allows for setting system-wide rules and enforcing privacy settings for frequently used programs on an organization’s network.

 User Configuration\Administrative Templates\Start Menu and Taskbar